GoogleChrome/web-vitals/README.md

    * definition for an explanation of what is included.
    */
   longAnimationFrameSummary?: LongAnimationFrameSummary;
+    {
+      /**
+       * The number of Long Animation Frame scripts that intersect the INP
+       * interaction.
+       * NOTE: This may be be less than the total count of scripts in the Long
+       * Animation Frames as some scripts may occur before the interaction.
+       */
+      numIntersectingScripts: number;
+      /**
+       * The number of Long Animation Frames intersecting the INP interaction.
+       */
+      numLongAnimationFrames: number;
+      /**
+       * The slowest Long Animation Frame script that intersects the INP
+       * interaction.
+       */
+      slowestScript: SlowestScriptSummary;
+        {
+          /**
+           * The slowest Long Animation Frame script that intersects the INP
+           * interaction.
+           */
+          entry: PerformanceScriptTiming;
+          /**
+           * The INP sub-part where the longest script ran.
+           */
+          subpart: INPSubpart; //'inputDelay' | 'processingDuration' | 'presentationDelay';
+          /**
+           * The amount of time the slowest script intersected the INP duration.
+           */
+          intersectingDuration: number;
+          /**
+           * The total duration time of the slowest script (compile and execution,
+           * including forced style and layout).
+Note this may be longer than the
+           * intersectingScriptDuration if the INP interaction happened mid-script.
+           */
+          totalDuration: number;
+          /**
+           * The compile duration of the slowest script.
+Note this may be longer
+           * than the intersectingScriptDuration if the INP interaction happened
+           * mid-script.
+           */
+          compileDuration: number;
+          /**
+           * The execution duration of the slowest script.
+Note this may be longer
+           * than the intersectingScriptDuration if the INP interaction happened
+           * mid-script.
+           */
+          executionDuration: number;
+          /**
+          /**
+           * The forced style and layoult duration of the slowest script.
+Note this
+           * may be longer than the intersectingScriptDuration if the INP interaction
+           * happened mid-script.
+           */
+          forcedStyleAndLayoutDuration: number;
+          /**
+           * The pause duration of the slowest script.
+Note this may be longer
+           * than the intersectingScriptDuration if the INP interaction happened
+           * mid-script.
+           */
+          pauseDuration: number;
+          /**
+           * The invokerType of the slowest script.
+           */
+          invokerType: ScriptInvokerType;
+          /**
+           * The invoker of the slowest script.
+           */
+          invoker?: string;
+          /**
+           * The sourceURL of the slowest script.
+           */
+          sourceURL?: string;
+          /**
+           * The sourceFunctionName of the slowest script.
+           */
+          sourceFunctionName?: string;
+          /**
+           * The sourceCharPosition of the slowest script.
+           */
+          sourceCharPosition?: number;
+        }
+      /**
+       * The total blocking durations in each sub-part by invoker for scripts that
+       * intersect the INP interaction.
+       * For example:
+       * {
+       *    'inputDelay': { 'event-listener': 185, 'user-callback': 28},
+       *    'processingDuration': { 'event-listener': 144},
+       * }
+       */
+      totalDurationsPerSubpart: Partial<
+        Record<INPSubpart, Partial<Record<ScriptInvokerType, number>>>
+      >;
+      /**
+       * The total forced style and layout durations as provided by Long Animation
+       * Frame scripts intersecting the INP interaction.
+       */
+      totalForcedStyleAndLayoutDuration: number;
+      /**
+       * The total non-force (i.e. end-of-frame) style and layout duration from any
+       * Long Animation Frames intersecting INP interaction.
+       */
+      totalNonForcedStyleAndLayoutDuration: number;
+      /**
+       * The total duration of Long Animation Frame scripts that intersect the INP
+       * duration.
+Note, this includes forced style and layout within those
+       * scripts.
+       */
+      totalScriptDuration: number;
+    }
   /**
    * The time from when the user interacted with the page until when the
    * browser was first able to start processing event listeners for that